Set up and use Stripe

 Great!
 You now have to get your API keys and input them into your marketplace.

 - Click the Developers left menu item and go to Developers → API Keys.

 - In the section "Standard API keys" you will see two keys: publishable key and secret key.
-The publishable key (with prefix pk) is one used in frontend application (e.g. Flex Template for Web) and secret key (with prefix sk) is the one you need to add to Console.
+The publishable key (with prefix pk) is one used in frontend application (e.g. Sharetribe Web Template) and secret key (with prefix sk) is the one you need to add to Console.
 If you want to use test data make sure the value of the key is eg. pk_test<somethinghere> and not pk_live<somethinghere>

-Note: If you want to use test data in development make sure that "View test data" toggle is on.
+If you want to use test data in development, make sure that "View test data" toggle is on.
 This way no real money will be used.
-In production make sure that the toggle is off.
+In the live environment, make sure that the toggle is off.